-- Have we determined the barriers which may prevent some parents from participating? - Have we considered applying for a PRO Grant? - Do we understand the needs of parents whose first language is other than English? - Have we explicitly invited parents to volunteer in a variety of school activities? - Do we know how parents are getting our information and how they would like to receive it? - Do we routinely gather parent contact information and use it effectively to keep parents informed? - Do we have an organized plan for parent engagement activities this year? - Do we know who has assumed responsibility for each activity within the plan? - Do we respond immediately when parents indicate a willingness to volunteer or participate in other ways? - Do we have a school information package for newcomers? - Do we have an organized method for meeting and welcoming new families? - Do we actively encourage parents to attend school council meetings for the first time? - Do we provide information or an information event specifically geared to the needs of newcomers?
+- O Have we determined the barriers which may prevent some parents from participating? - O Have we considered applying for a PRO Grant? - O Do we understand the needs of parents whose first language is other than English? - Have we explicitly invited parents to volunteer in a variety of school activities? - O Do we know how parents are getting our information and how they would like to receive it? - O Do we routinely gather parent contact information and use it effectively to keep parents informed? - O Do we have an organized plan for parent engagement activities this year? - O Do we know who has assumed responsibility for each activity within the plan? - O Do we respond immediately when parents indicate a willingness to volunteer or participate in other ways? - O Do we have a school information package for newcomers? - O Do we have an organized method for meeting and welcoming new families? - Do we actively encourage parents to attend school council meetings for the first time? - O Do we provide information or an information event specifically geared to the needs of newcomers?

-Tips for School Councils from Ontario Ministry of Education: tinyurl.com/6shyomc
+Tips for School Councils from Ontario Ministry of Education: edu.gov.on.ca/eng/parents/ involvement/checklist.html